-**Sale Extended, book by 03 June, 2019 and save 15%!** Bestseller!
+**Book before August 28th on any available departure of this tour and save 15%.** Bestseller!
 An Iceland circle tour with soft activities, visits to cultural and historical sites which shows the ever-changing scenery of the Icelandic countryside: mountains and valleys, volcanoes, glaciers, rivers, hot springs and waterfalls.

 - Visit Vatnajökull National Park, and the ancient Viking Parliament area of Þingvellir National Park, a UNESCO World Heritage Site